The Crystal Key: Development

 The Crystal Key was conceived by John and Jennifer Matheson in the mid-1990s.
 Developed by Earthlight Productions, the game ultimately underwent a five-year creation process.
 John Matheson later noted that the project suffered from "technical issues with [its] development platform" that slowed production.
 The Mathesons collaborated on the game's story, while John served as programmer and was among the title's 10 artists.
 Earthlight employed QuickTime VR to create The Crystal Key's 360° panoramic environments, which were devised to allow some vertical scrolling without being truly spherical.
 In an effort to minimize the game's interface, the team designed The Crystal Key in such a way as to never require double-clicks.

 By April 1999, Earthlight had signed with publisher DreamCatcher Interactive to distribute The Crystal Key and was set to release the game that year.
 DreamCatcher had started doing business in 1996 with the publication of Jewels of the Oracle, and gradually drifted into the adventure genre after finding that "customers really were hungry for" these titles, according to DreamCatcher's Director of Sales Marshall Zwicker.
-Profit reported that the publisher located such projects via "networking at tradeshows and reviewing unsolicited game proposals."
+Profit reported that the publisher located such projects via networking at tradeshows and reviewing unsolicited game proposals.
 The Crystal Key was among several games that DreamCatcher used to push its corporate strategy in the adventure genre at the time, alongside Nightlong: Union City Conspiracy and The Forgotten: It Begins.
 The publisher compared the game to Beyond Time, one of the adventure game releases whose reception had drawn it to the field.
-In July 1999, DreamCatcher announced an autumn release for The Crystal Key, and in October set it for November 15.
-It launched on November 22, 1999, at a budget price point and on two CD-ROMs.
+DreamCatcher released The Crystal Key on November 22, 1999, at a budget price point and on two CD-ROMs.